WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

     </nav>
 </div>
 <br/>

-> Do not forget the `navbar-expand-*`, resize the browser since the navbar is responsive by default.
+> Do not forget the `navbar-expand-*`!

+> Resize this browser window to a phone-size.

 ---
 class: dark